Voting And Elections Divide Republicans And Democrats Like Little Else. Here's Why

 An old truism holds that, all other things held equal, a smaller pool of voters tends to be better for Republicans and the larger the pool gets, the better for Democrats.

-This isn't mathematically ironclad, as politicians learn and re-learn regularly.
+This isn't mathematically ironclad, as politicians learn and relearn regularly.
 But this assumption is the foundation upon which much else is built.

-Traditionally, Republicans tended to support higher barriers to voting and often focus on voter identification and security to protect against fraud.
+Traditionally, Republicans have tended to support higher barriers to voting and often focus on voter identification and security to protect against fraud.
 All the same, about half of GOP voters back expanding vote by mail in light of the pandemic.

 Democrats tend to support lowering barriers and focus on making access for voters easier, with a view to encouraging engagement.
 They support expanding votes via mail too.